jmduarte/combine/test/README.md

 Since the reference output of the original combine should one change, it is sufficient to extrast the relevant output information of a given method in combine from the output ROOT file and hardcode in these unit tests.

+The unit tests require an agreement of __at least 6 digits__.
+Don't require any unit test with looser requirements!

+Travis CI is used to automatically run the unit tests for the validation of every commit.
+The testing platform has the following environment:

+* Ubuntu 16.04 Xenial Xerus
+* Python 2.7
+* ROOT 6.16

 ## List of implemented validations

 You can fine [a list of the equivalent commands in the original combine](validations.txt) which got implemented as unit tests.